Therac-25: History

 The French company CGR, a subsidiary of Thomson-CSF, manufactured the Neptune and Sagittaire linear accelerators.

-In the early 1970s, CGR and the Canadian public company Atomic Energy of Canada Limited (AECL) collaborated on the construction of linear accelerators controlled by a DEC PDP-11 minicomputer: the Therac-6, which produced X-rays of up to 6 MeV, and the Therac-20, which could produce X-rays or electrons of up to 20 MeV.
+In the early 1970s, CGR and the Canadian Crown corporation Atomic Energy of Canada Limited (AECL) collaborated on the construction of linear accelerators controlled by a DEC PDP-11 minicomputer: the Therac-6, which produced X-rays of up to 6 MeV, and the Therac-20, which could produce X-rays or electrons of up to 20 MeV.
 CGR developed the software for the Therac-6 and reused some subroutines for the Therac-20.
 In contrast to the Therac-25, the Therac-20's software "merely added convenience to the existing hardware, which was capable of standing alone."

 In 1981, the two companies ended their collaboration agreement.
 AECL developed a new double pass concept for electron acceleration in a more confined space, changing its energy source from klystron to magnetron.
 In certain techniques, the electrons produced are used directly, while in others they are made to collide against a tungsten anode to produce X-ray beams.
 This dual accelerator concept was applied to the Therac-20 and Therac-25, with the latter being much more compact, versatile, and easy to use.
 It was also more economical for a hospital to have a dual machine that could apply treatments of electrons and X-rays, instead of two machines.

 The Therac-25 was designed as a machine controlled by a computer, with some safety mechanisms switched from hardware to software as a result.
 AECL decided not to duplicate some safety mechanisms, and reused modules and code routines from the Therac-20 for the Therac-25.

 The first prototype of the Therac-25 was built in 1976 and was put on the market in late 1982.

 The software for the Therac-25 was developed by one person over several years using PDP-11 assembly language.
 It was an evolution of the Therac-6 software.
 In 1986, the programmer left AECL.
 In a subsequent lawsuit, lawyers were unable to identify the programmer or learn about his qualification and experience.

 Six machines were installed in Canada and five in the United States.

 After the accidents, in 1988 AECL dissolved the AECL Medical section and the company Theratronics International Ltd took over the maintenance of the installed Therac-25 machines.